-CIEE recommends that students interested in enrolling in the beginning Japanese language course, Japanese 1-A, have some previous familiarity with Japanese characters and learning approaches to Japanese language prior to enrolling in the course.
-As the Japanese 1-A course is very intensive, students not prepared to memorize vocabulary and grammar four to six hours each evening following their classes may find passing the course of great difficulty.
-This basic introductory course is designed for students with no or little background in Japanese.
-The goal is to give them daily survival skills in Japanese by integrating speaking, listening, reading, and writing.
+Although Japanese 1 is a basic introductory course designed for students with little or no background in Japanese, CIEE recommends that students interested in enrolling it, have some previous familiarity with Japanese characters and learning approaches to Japanese language.
+As the Japanese 1 course is very intensive, students not prepared to memorize vocabulary and grammar four to six hours each evening following their classes may find passing it to be very difficult.
+The goal of the course is to help students acquire daily survival skills in Japanese by integrating speaking, listening, reading, and writing.
 Emphasis is put on the thorough mastery of basic functional grammar of Japanese through oral practice.
-By the end of this course, students are able to handle various daily conversational situations and read and write simple texts with hiragana and katakana, as well as approximately 50 kanji (Chinese characters) for production and recognition.
+By the end of this course, students are able to handle various daily conversational situations and read and write simple texts with Hiragana and Katakana, as well as approximately 50 Kanji (Chinese characters) for production and recognition.

 The course covers the history of Japanese art from the early Neolithic period to the end of the Edo period.
 Some aspects of the Meiji era are introduced.
 The emphasis is on sculpture and painting.
 Classes are designed to let students obtain an overall understanding of the major trends in Japanese art and be able to identify the important works.
 Lectures consist primarily of discussions of stylistic evolutions and technical developments, as well as foreign, social, and historical influences.
 Slides accompany the lectures to illustrate the topics.